arithefirst/now-playing-widget/README.md

 4. Add the name and email of anyone you would like to be able to access your endpoint

 > [!NOTE]
-> The "Full Name" field does not need to match the name on the user's account.
+> The "email" field must match the email on the account of the person whom you are trying to add.